toeverything/AFFiNE-docs-archive/developer-docs/architecture/codemap.md

 * [whiteboard-phasor.md](whiteboard-phasor.md "mention") - This contains the whiteboard renderer and subcomponents
   * As a dom-based vector rendering platform, it is named after the concept of [phasor](https://en.wikipedia.org/wiki/Phasor)

 * [collaboration-octobase.md](collaboration-octobase.md "mention") - The collaborative backend system and database
-  * Not to be confused with JSON Web Token, JWST is named after the [James Webb Space Telescope](https://webb.nasa.gov/).